 The Prevent duty

-Since July 2015, schools have a legal responsibility to “have due regard to the need to prevent people from being drawn into terrorism”.
-The Prevent duty: departmental advice for schools and childcare providers offers guidance on this.
+All schools and registered childcare providers are required to “have due regard to the need to prevent people from being drawn into terrorism”.
+This is called the Prevent duty.